What is social innovation?

 Acumen offers a variety of useful courses, many of them free.
 Learn a range of skills helpful to social innovation, including human-centered design, social impact analysis, and systems practice.

 Let's face it, social innovation is about getting out and doing.
 But then, every good innovator also does their research.
-If you're interested in reading more about the methodology of social innovation, here's a list of articles and books we recommend.
+If you're interested in reading more about social innovation, here's a list of articles and books we recommend.

 How to change the world